What Is Arthritis?

-When someone says they have arthritis, they are usually referring to a problem with their joints.
-Arthritis can affect any joint in the body, including:
+When people talk about having arthritis, they are usually talking about problems with their joints.
+The problems can affect any joint in the body, including:

-Osteoarthritis can cause pain, but there are ways to make you feel better.
-By learning about osteoarthritis and participating in your healthcare, you'll know how to manage your symptoms so you can maintain an active lifestyle.
+OA can be painful, but there are things you can do to feel better.
+By learning about the disease and taking part in your care, you can learn to manage the symptoms to help you live an active lifestyle.

-For more information on osteoarthritis and other types of arthritis, go to the NIAMS Health Topics page .
+For more information about OA and other types of arthritis, please browse the NIAMS Health Topics.

 - Pain when using the joint.

-- Joint stiffness, usually less than 30 minutes.
+- Joint stiffness, usually lasting less than 30 minutes.

 - Swelling in and around the joint.